AnnexMedAnnexMedAnnexMed

 ALS/BLS Level Documentation Mismatch

-The level of service billed must match the interventions documented in the Patient Care Report.
-ALS-2 requires at least three separate qualifying interventions from a defined CMS list — including medication administration, advanced airway management, and cardiac monitoring with intervention.
-Billing ALS-2 without documented qualifying interventions is a compliance violation.
-Failing to document qualifying interventions when they occurred is revenue leakage.
-Both patterns require PCR-level review before claim submission.
+ALS/BLS level billed must match Patient Care Report documentation.
+ALS-2 requires at least three qualifying CMS interventions such as medication administration, advanced airway management, or cardiac monitoring with intervention.
+Billing ALS-2 without proof is a compliance violation; missing documentation creates revenue leakage.
+PCR-level review before submission prevents both errors and denials.

 Medical Necessity Documentation Burden